pedrorui/InferenceTool/README.md

 InferenceTool
 =============

-Simple tool to infer and create an xsd schema from an xml instance
+Simple tool to infer and create an xsd schema from an xml instance, using Visual Studio 2010.